-SIGNIFICANCE: Note that the most recent quarter will always be undercounted due to lagging claims and therefore is not displayed.
-Numbers for 2 quarters back are displayed but subject to slight upward revision as lagging claims come in.
+SIGNIFICANCE: Note that the most recent quarter will always be under counted due to lagging claims and therefore is not displayed.
+Numbers for the last two quarters are displayed but subject to slight upward revision as lagging claims come in to the system.
 The long term trend (over many years) has been one of slowly increasing numbers of Psych.
 Services community clients.
 This trend appears to have slowed but not quite halted.
-Note that this and subsequent graphs do not count clients treated "pro bono" by CMHCs, as those clients do not appear in our claims data or in CIMOR.